 What you’ll study

-On this Masters programme, you’ll develop the core computer science skills of computational thinking, computational problem solving and software development.
+On this postgraduate programme, you’ll develop the core computer science skills of computational thinking, computational problem solving and software development.
 Importantly, you’ll also develop specialist skills and knowledge in problem structuring, machine learning, neural networks, genetic algorithms, and data analytics, and undertake an independent artificial intelligence project.

 Advancing your career